2019-mean-4/javascript-classes-Maddiemcampbell/README.md

 **$  Is not apart of the command That denotes a bash terminal command**

+## Running Challenges
+Once you have created all challenges push your completed files to the remote repo created by the github classroom

 <!-- ## Start in example import folder [here](https://github.com/SoftStackFactory/typescript-imports/tree/master/example-import) -->